ustaxcourt/ef-cms/docsify/getting-started.md

 Hopefully you've read through the [What is Dawson](/what-is-dawson) section of this documentation because a lot of the terminology defined there will help you better understand how to navigate the Dawson application.
 But, if you're the type of person who would rather just poke around on a live environment, this part of the documentation is for you.
 We'll guide you on how to login to dawson, the various urls we have with our system, the various user roles we have, and how you could login to one of our running environments using some mock users we create.

+?> You can find the [Running Locally Guide](/running-locally) if you'd like to get Dawson running on your machine to start development.

 ## Dawson's User Interfaces

 There are two separate UIs that we deploy for the Dawson system; both of which try to address the needs of authenticated and unauthenticated users.